-The tables linked below show the confidence intervals for 2012 estimates relating to various purposes for visit and region of the world, together with regions of the UK visited.
+The confidence intervals dataset for 2015 shows estimates relating to various purposes for visit and region of the world, together with regions of the UK visited.
 Relative confidence intervals are also shown for estimates relating to individual country of visit to and from the UK.

-Further guidance for readers is provided about the quality of Overseas Travel & Tourism estimates (404.8 Kb Pdf)
+Further guidance for readers is provided about the quality of overseas Travel & Tourism estimates.

 One indication of the reliability of the key indicators in this release can be obtained by monitoring the size of revisions.
-The monthly statistical bulletin provides information about the size and pattern of revisions to the quarterly IPS data which have occurred over the last five years to the following key seasonally adjusted estimates:
+The monthly statistical bulletin provides information about the size and pattern of revisions to the quarterly IPS data which have occurred over the last 5 years to the following key seasonally adjusted estimates:

-- The number of visits by overseas residents to the UK (GMAT) - The number of visits abroad by UK residents (GMAX) - · Earnings made from overseas residents in the UK (GMAZ) and - Expenditure abroad by UK residents (GMBB)
+- the number of visits by overseas residents to the UK (GMAT) - the number of visits abroad by UK residents (GMAX) - earnings made from overseas residents in the UK (GMAZ) and - expenditure abroad by UK residents (GMBB)